magsenche/catex/README.md

 # catex
 This project aims to generate textures using Neural Cellular Automata (NCA).
+It is heavily inspired by [Self-Organising Textures](https://distill.pub/selforg/2021/textures/)

+It uses vgg style loss with [a sliced Wasserstein loss for neural texture synthesis](https://arxiv.org/pdf/2006.07229.pdf)

 ## Setup
 1. Install dependencies from `pyproject.toml` e.g. using pdm: `pdm install`